bertugarangou/mc-admin2/README.md

 `status`: Same as `minecraft status`.
 `shell`: Same as `minecraft shell`.

-## Files:
-* minecraft: Main script file.
-Save it werever you want.

-Remember to set permissions for files.
+## Remember to set permissions for files.
 Use crontab with a non-root user and execute minecraft scripts or the other tools without sudo if possible.
 * Everything on /home/minecraft:
   sudo chown v minecraft:minecraft /home/minecraft